 As adults, many of us lose that confidence.
 We begin to think that drawing is only for people with talent or years of practice.
 We hesitate to begin because we do not know where to start.
 But learning to draw does not begin with perfection.
 It begins with permission.

+Permission to try.
+Permission to learn.
 Permission to begin again.

 If you felt encouraged by yesterday’s post, I want to offer you a small and supportive next step.
 I created a free drawing guide to help you begin without pressure or overwhelm.